 On Mac OS X, installing XCode has much the same effect.

-Once you've got development tools installed on your system, you can install a Python 2.7 interpreter from source, on the same system, using the following commands:
+Once you’ve got development tools installed on your system, On the same system, to install a Python 2.6 interpreter from source, use the following commands:

 After you install Python on Windows, you may need to add the

 to make it possible to invoke Python from a command prompt by